 BiographyJohnson, Aaron Bernard b.
-November (December) 18, 1912, Greenville, Mississippi; African American; father Charles Johnson, mother Anna Chase; Attended college for 2 years; Single; Mechanic, Mechanical dentistry, and Sheet Metal Worker; CP 1933 county committee; Received Passport# 26291, San Francisco series, on April 6, 1937 which listed his address as 3843 Adair Street, Los Angeles, California (1133 E. 51st Street, Los Angeles, California); Sailed April 28, 1937 aboard the President Harding; Arrived in Spain via Espolla on June 26, 1937; Served with the XV BDE, Mackenzie-Papineau BN, MG Co., WIA Fuentes de Ebro; Attended OTS; Deserted from a hospital to the front during the Retreats; Returned to the US on July 20, 1938 aboard the Champlain; d.
-September 25, 1941, Los Angeles, California, buried Evergreen Cemetery, Los Angeles, California.
+November (December) 18, 1912, Greenville, Mississippi; African American; Father Charles Johnson, mother Anna Chase; Attended college for 2 years; Single; Mechanic, Mechanical dentistry, and Sheet Metal Worker; CP 1933, County Committee; Received Passport# 26291, San Francisco series, on April 6, 1937 which listed his address as 3843 Adair Street, Los Angeles, California (1133 E. 51st Street, Los Angeles, California); Sailed April 28, 1937 aboard the President Harding; Arrived in Spain via Espolla on June 26, 1937; Served with the XV BDE, Mackenzie-Papineau BN, MG Co., WIA at Fuentes de Ebro; Attended OTS; Deserted from a hospital to the front during the Retreats; Returned to the US on July 20, 1938 aboard the Champlain; d.
+September 25, 1941, Los Angeles, California, buried in Evergreen Cemetery, Los Angeles, California.

 Source: Sail; Scope of Soviet Activity; Cadre; Mac-Paps; Figueres List; XV BDE; RGASPI Fond 545, Opis 6, Delo 917, ll.
 11-13; African Americans; (obituary note) The Volunteer, Volume 4, No. 2, April 1942; L-W Tree Ancestry; Find-a-Grave #204375676.
 Code A